Family Dentistry Services in Morgantown, WV

 During the exam, your dentist will check all your child’s existing teeth for decay, examine your child’s bite, and look for potential problems with the gums, jaw, and oral tissues.
 If indicated, the dentist or hygienist will clean any teeth and assess the need for fluoride.
 The dentist or technician will also educate parents about oral health care basics for children, discuss dental developmental issues, and answer any questions.

-The dentist may discuss any of these pediatric dental topics with parents who have questions about these oral health concerns:
+The dentist may discuss any of these family dental topics with parents who have questions about these oral health concerns:

 Good oral hygiene practices for your child’s teeth and gums, along with cavity prevention; Fluoride needs; Oral habits, such as thumb-sucking, tongue thrusting, or lip sucking; Developmental milestones; Teething; Proper nutrition; Schedule of dental checkups.